dineshgowda24/blog/content/posts/build-your-own-persistent-kv-store/index.md

 #### Auditing & Security

-For auditing and security, bitcask suggests storing 32-bit EPOC timestamp and [CRC(Cyclic Redundancy Check)](https://en.wikipedia.org/wiki/Cyclic_redundancy_check), respectively.
+For auditing and security, bitcask suggests storing 32-bit epoch timestamp and [CRC(Cyclic Redundancy Check)](https://en.wikipedia.org/wiki/Cyclic_redundancy_check), respectively.
 These values are generated when data is written to the file.

 The final data format would look like something below.
 We would store 20 bytes of additional data for every key and value.

 - 1st 4 bytes are a 32-bit integer representing CRC.
-- The following 4 bytes are a 32-bit integer representing EPOC timestamp.
+- The following 4 bytes are a 32-bit integer representing epoch timestamp.
 - The following 8 bytes are two 32-bit integers representing `keysize` and `valuesize`.
 - The next 4 bytes are two 16-bit integers representing `keytype` and `valuetype`.
 - The remaining bytes are our key and value.